jmcnamara/XlsxWriter/dev/docs/source/format.rst

    Set the color of the background pattern in a cell.

-   :param string color: The cell font color.
+   :param color: The cell background color.
+   :type color: string|Color

 The :func:`set_bg_color` method can be used to set the background color of a pattern.
 Patterns are defined via the :func:`set_pattern` method.
 If a pattern